 Applicant preferences will be considered when determining Summer Law Volunteer Division assignments, but assignments will be primarily based on resource needs.
-Successful candidates are selected to work on a term appointment of at least 8 to 10 weeks starting in May or June and not to exceed September 1, 2015.
+Successful candidates are selected to work on a term appointment of at least 8 to 10 weeks starting in May or June and not to extend past September.
 Please note, however, that in limited circumstances Summer Law Volunteers may stay through the fall as part of the OGC Law Student Volunteer Program, subject to the discretion of OGC.
 Summer Law Volunteers may receive school credit for their work at DHS but are responsible for obtaining the necessary paperwork and fulfilling school requirements to receive credit.

 Only U.S. citizens are eligible for employment in OGC's Law Student Summer Volunteer Program.
 Prior to participating in the program, the applicant will be required to undergo a suitability determination conducted by the DHS Security Office.

 The Law Student Summer Volunteer Program is open to second-year law students, as well as third-year law students in four-year programs at accredited schools.
 1Ls may also apply starting on December 1.
 Hiring of 1Ls is dependent on available vacancies.

 OGC selects candidates based on multiple factors including:

 - Demonstrated high academic achievement (GPA of 3.5 or higher or top 1/3 of the class preferred).
 Note: We understand that not all law schools follow a standard GPA or class ranking and ask that candidates applying from such schools submit a grading or ranking explanation from the school.

 - Exceptional research, writing and analytical skills; and